PeterDing/aget-rs/README.md

 - Set concurrent amount and chunk length

-   Use `-s` or `--concurrent` to set the number of concurrent request.
+   Use `-s` or `--concurrency` to set the number of concurrent request.
    Use `-k` or `--chunk-size` to set the chunk length of each request.
    `--chunk-size` takes a literal size description, example `1k` for one Kilobyte,
    `2m` for two Megabyte, `1g` for Gigabyte.